-How to resolve Content Security Policy (CSP) issues blocking widgets and images
+Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 CSP is a browser-based security feature that controls which resources (like images, scripts, and styles) can be loaded.
 While it enhances security, it can sometimes prevent legitimate resources, such as those from tawk.to, from displaying correctly.